tlouchao/tlouchao.github.io/src/content/blog/batch-renamer.md

 </div>
 <br/>

-Though I had a GUI to interface with, I still needed to handle user interaction with Qt's edit fields, buttons, and other clickable widgets in order to meet the requirements, which leads into:
+Though I had a GUI (which was nice to look at, but had zero functionality), I still needed to handle user interaction with Qt's edit fields, buttons, and other clickable widgets at minimum, which leads into:

-### The Requirements ###
+### Requirements ###

-After perusing the PyQt documentation, I extended the starter code and leaned on the <a href="https://docs.python.org/3/library/os.html" target="_blank">`os`</a> module for file navigation, <a href="https://docs.python.org/3/library/os.path.html#module-os.path" target="_blank">`os.path`</a> for pathname manipulation, and <a href="https://docs.python.org/3/library/re.html#module-re" target="_blank">`re`</a> for regular expression matching in tandem with built-in string methods such as <a href="https://docs.python.org/3/library/stdtypes.html#str.replace" target="_blank">`str.replace()`</a>.
+After familiarizing myself with the project files, I extended the starter code and leaned on the <a href="https://docs.python.org/3/library/os.html" target="_blank">`os`</a> module for file navigation, <a href="https://docs.python.org/3/library/os.path.html#module-os.path" target="_blank">`os.path`</a> for pathname manipulation, and <a href="https://docs.python.org/3/library/re.html#module-re" target="_blank">`re`</a> for regular expression matching in tandem with built-in string methods such as <a href="https://docs.python.org/3/library/stdtypes.html#str.replace" target="_blank">`str.replace()`</a>.

 To fulfill the <a href="#requirement-one">first</a> requirement, I reused the `browseBtn` in the starter code, which I mapped to a <a href="https://doc.qt.io/qt-6/qpushbutton.html" target="_blank">`QPushButton`</a> to react to the